-The fall usually sees a showdown between Apple's iPhone and Samsung's Galaxy Note phablet, and this fall won't be any different.
-Samsung has already shown off its Galaxy Note 20, and now Apple is on the clock, with both device makers trying to stake their claim for having the best phone overall.
+The fall usually sees a showdown between Apple's iPhone and Samsung's Galaxy Note phablet, and this year won't be any different.
+Samsung's Galaxy Note 20 is now in stores, which means Apple is on the clock, as both device makers try to stake their claim for having the best phone overall.

-While some specs aren't written in stone, here's how the iPhone 12 Pro and Galaxy Note 20 are shaping up and how these productivity-boosting phones compare to one another.
+While the iPhone specs aren't written in stone, here's the current state of the iPhone 12 Pro vs. Galaxy Note 20 face-off, with an eye toward how these productivity-boosting phones compare to one another.

-iPhone 12 Pro vs. Galaxy Note 20 rumored specs
+iPhone 12 Pro vs. Galaxy Note 20 specs

 |Screen size||6.1 inches||6.7 inches||6.7 inches||6.9 inches|